 General

 During the thorough review of national legislation that was carried out before the Environmental Information Act was adopted in 2003, it was concluded that most of the provisions of the Convention relating to access to information had already been implemented in the law in the Freedom of Information Act.
 However, certain elements of these provisions were identified as not being explicit enough in the law.
 Thus, amendments to the legislation were needed to ensure that the law was fully compatible with the Convention.
 A new Freedom of Information Act entered into force 1, January 2009 providing even simpler and more extended access to public information than the previous act.
-For example, the new corresponding regulation concerning freedom of information section 7 (not yet in force) provides that governmental postal logs will be made available for everyone on the Internet, and also makes it possible to make documents in the log available on the Internet.
-Although this section of the new regulations is not yet in force, many governmental agencies have already made their post journals available on the internet.
-Finally, a new provision provides that a request is to be considered a denial if not responded to within five working days, giving an automatic right to appeal.
-The provision does not apply to requests for information directed at ministries, where the King’s Council is the appellate body.
-This is in addition to the general rule that a request must be responded to “without undue delay,” normally 1-3 working days.
+For example, section 6 of the regulation pursuant to the Act provide that the postal logs of most central and regional authorities shall be made available for everyone on the Internet, and pursuant to section 7, public authorities covered by the Act may make documents in the log available on the Internet.

-The Environmental Information Act applies specifically to this context, together with the Freedom of Information Act, which applies more generally to all types of information.
+The Environmental Information Act contains specific provisions concerning access to environmental information but refers to and is supplemented by the Freedom of Information Act with regard to excemptions and handling of requests for information.
 These two Acts are sufficient to ensure that article 4 is implemented in the law.
 The purpose of the Environmental Information Act is precisely to strengthen the right of access to information on the environment.
 In addition, the Act applies to information held by private enterprises.
 Moreover, the provisions of the Product Control Act apply in the case of product-specific information.

 These rights apply to any person who wishes to obtain information from a public authority, regardless of their nationality, domicile or citizenship, or in the case of a legal person who is seeking information, regardless of where the registered seat of an enterprise is located.

-As regards implementation of the relevant definitions in article 2, “public authority” is defined in section 5 of the Environmental Information Act.
+As regards implementation of the relevant definitions in article 2 of the Aarhus Convention, “public authority” is defined in section 5 of the Environmental Information Act.
 This was one of the necessary amendments before ratification of the Convention, since the term public authority as defined in the Convention has a wider scope than the term “administrative agency” in the Public Administration Act.
 The definition of a public authority in the Environmental Information Act and well as in the Freedom of Information Act of 2006 is now in accordance with the definition in the Convention.

-Environmental information is defined in section 2 of the Act.
+Environmental information is defined in section 2 of the Environmental Information Act.
 The definition is in accordance with article 3 of the Convention, but also includes archeological and architectural monuments and sites and cultural environments.